natalie-lim/craft-chatbot/README.md

 # Task Manager

 A Firebase-authenticated, real-time, and drag-and-drop task manager built with React, Next.js, styled using Tailwind CSS, and maintained using Firebase Firestore.
-Customize your workflow, edit task column headers, and receive task content generated with tones ranging from flattering to bitchy.
+Customize your workflow, edit task column headers, and receive task content generated with tones ranging from flattering to mean af.

 Modern task management with a touch of personality.